najbartomasz/comicbook-vault.apps.gui/.github/copilot-instructions/ci.md

 # GitHub Actions CI Workflow Best Practices

-This document outlines the conventions and best practices for editing the `ci.yaml` workflow.
+This document outlines the conventions and best practices for editing the `*.ci.yaml` workflows.

 ## Action Pinning